Sh130 million available for borrowing by farmers

 “In our first season this year alone, Apollo has already financed over 6,000 small-holder maize farmers in Uasin Gishu County with a total of 8,350 acres under production,” Njenga said.

+Mr Yego said financing has been the biggest challenge for small scale farmers, particularly for the youth and women who were starting up agricultural ventures.

+“We are looking at empowering smallholder farmers because they form the bulk of producers in the country.
+Research has shown that they form 70 percent of all the agricultural producers,” the CECM said.

-Apollo Agriculture official Gladys Magut said they would expand to Elgeyo Marakwet and Baringo counties.
+Apollo Agriculture marketing official Gladys Magut said the firm is seeking to expand to Elgeyo Marakwet and Baringo counties in the North Rift region next year.

+Ms magut said Apollo Apollo Agriculture has been financing farmers in Nakuru, Kericho, Nandi, Embu and Meru since 2016.